rhiannonmcn/Love-Light-Photography/README.md

 ## Accessibility Testing

-[A11y](https://color.a11y.com/) was used to check the colour contrast on the website for accessibility purposes.
+[A11y](https://color.a11y.com/) was used to check the colour contrast on the website for accessibility purposes which it passed.

 ![A11y Contrast validator](assets/images/readme-images/color-contrast-validator.png)

-[Adobe Color](https://color.adobe.com/create/color-accessibility) was also used to test that the colour scheme was accessible for those with different types of blindness.
+[Adobe Color](https://color.adobe.com/create/color-accessibility) was also used to test that the colour scheme was accessible for those with different types of blindness which it also succeded in doing.

 ![Adobe Color Blind Safe Checker](assets/images/readme-images/adobe-color-blind-safe.png)

 ## Responsive Testing

-Responsiveness was tested via a few different mediums manually, including Chrome Devtools, The viewport resizer chrome extension and [The Responsive Design Checker](https://responsivedesignchecker.com/) website.
+Responsiveness was tested via a few different mediums manually, including Chrome Devtools, [The Viewport Resizer](https://chrome.google.com/webstore/detail/viewport-resizer-%E2%80%93-respon/kapnjjcfcncngkadhpmijlkblpibdcgm?hl=en) chrome extension and [The Responsive Design Checker](https://responsivedesignchecker.com/) website.

 ## Manual Testing

-In addition to the autmated process above, I carried out manual testing on the site as well.
+In addition to the automated process above, manual testing was carried out on the site as well.

 * Naviagtion Menu
     * Verified that all the links link to the appropriate page with no broken links on all pages.